 Please don’t apply for activities that happen sooner than 6 weeks of the date you submit.
 We cannot fast track applications and we cannot provide updates on when you will hear back from us.

-Please note, if you don’t provide all required information for us to assess your eligibility or application we will pause your application while we wait for more information from you and this will slow down the process.
+Please note, if you don’t provide all required information for us to assess your eligibility or application, we will pause your application while we wait for more information from you and this will slow down the process.

 COOKIE STATUS: